Word count: 999

 And see n.
 4.

+For an introduction to the concept of epistemic justification, see Epistemic Justification: What is Rational Belief? by Todd R. Long.
 Although the term of art for ‘whatever has to be added to true belief to create knowledge’ is ‘warrant.’
 Cf. Plantinga 1993.
 Perhaps Gettier (1963) showed that warrant isn’t merely justification.

 See e.g. BonJour 2004: 5 on what epistemic justification is.
 Philosophers have described justification as occurring when a belief is likely to be true, or when a person who wants to have true beliefs ought to believe that belief, or when one has good reason to believe the belief, or when the belief is best-supported by the evidence.
 This question is actually fairly complex, however, because some (e.g. possibly Foley 1987: ch.
 1; but see Kelly 2003 for critique) believe that epistemic justification is just a species of prudential or instrumental justification.